-- The Community Affairs Division administers the Community Services Block Grant (CSBG) Program, the Comprehensive Energy Assistance Program (CEAP), the Section 8 Housing Choice Voucher (HCV) Program, and the Weatherization Assistance Program (WAP). - The HOME and Homelessness Programs Division administers the, Single Family Development (SFD) Program, Tenant-Based Rental Assistance (TBRA) Program, Homebuyer Assistance (HBA) Program, and the Homeowner Rehabilitation Assistance (HRA) Program funded through HUD's HOME Investment Partnerships Program (HOME).
-Homelessness programs administered by this division are the Emergency Solutions Grants (ESG) Program, the Homeless Housing and Services Program (HHSP), and the Ending Homelessness Fund (EH Fund). - The Multifamily Finance Division administers the 9% and 4% HTC Programs and the Multifamily Direct Loan (MF Direct Loan) Program. - The Section 811 Project Rental Assistance (Section 811 PRA) Program is managed independently and reports directly to the Director of Programs. - The OCI, HTF, and NSP Division administers the State Housing Trust Fund (SHTF) programs, the Office of Colonia Initiatives (OCI) programs, and the Neighborhood Stabilization Program (NSP).
-SHTF offers the Amy Young Barrier Removal (AYBR) Program and the Texas
+- The Community Affairs Division administers the Community Services Block Grant Program (CSBG), the Comprehensive Energy Assistance Program (CEAP), the Section 8 Housing Choice Voucher (HCV) Program, and the Weatherization Assistance Program (WAP). - The HOME and Homelessness Programs Division administers the Contract for Deed Program (CFD), Single Family Development Program (SFD), Tenant-Based Rental Assistance Program (TBRA), Homebuyer Assistance Program (HBA), and the Homeowner Rehabilitation Assistance Program (HRA) funded through HUD's HOME Program.
+Homelessness programs administered by this division are the Emergency Solutions Grants Program (ESG), the Homeless Housing and Services Program (HHSP), and the Ending Homelessness Fund (EH Fund). - The Multifamily Finance Division administers the Housing Tax Credit Program (HTC) and the Multifamily Direct Loan Program (MF Direct Loan). - The Section 811 Project Rental Assistance Program (Section 811 PRA) is managed independently and reports directly to the Director of Programs. - The OCI, HTF, and NSP Division administers the State Housing Trust Fund (SHTF), the Office of Colonia Initiatives (OCI) Programs, and the Neighborhood Stabilization Program (NSP).
+SHTF offers the Amy Young Barrier Removal (AYBR) Program and the Texas Bootstrap Loan

-Bootstrap Loan (Bootstrap) Program.
+(Bootstrap) Program.
 OCI offers the Colonia Self-Help Center (SHC) Program.
 The Division, through the OCI, operates three Border Field Offices (BFOs) along the Texas-Mexico border, located in Pharr, Laredo, and El Paso, to act as a liaison between the Department and the nonprofit organizations and units of local government that administer various OCI and other Department programs.
 The BFOs also provide technical assistance to nonprofits, for-profits, units of local government, community organizations, and colonia residents along the 150 mile Texas-Mexico border region.

-- The Texas Homeownership Division offers the My First Texas Home (MFTH) Program, My Choice Texas Home (MCTH) Program, Texas Mortgage Credit Certificate (TX MCC) Program, the Texas Statewide Homebuyer Education Program (TSHEP), and Texas Homebuyer U (TXHBU). - The Manufactured Housing Division administers the Texas Manufactured Housing Standards Act.
+- The Texas Homeownership Division offers the My First Texas Home (MFTH) Program, My Choice Texas Home Program (MCTH), Texas Mortgage Credit Certificate Program (TX MCC), the Texas Statewide Homebuyer Education Program (TSHEP), and Texas Homebuyer U (TXHBU). - The Manufactured Housing Division administers the Texas Manufactured Housing Standards Act.
 The Manufactured Housing Division is administratively attached to TDHCA, although it operates independently with its own executive director and governing board.

-It should be noted that, with the exception of the HCV and Section 811 PRA Programs, TDHCA administers its programs and services through a network of local governments, organization administrators, property owners, and developers across Texas and does not provide assistance directly to individuals.
+It should be noted that, with the exception of Section 8 and Section 811 PRA, TDHCA administers its programs and services through a network of local governments, organization administrators, property owners, and developers across Texas and does not provide assistance directly to individuals.
 Detailed descriptions of these programs including eligibility information are available in the Action Plan section of this document (Section 4).